 |Change device orientation

 Release Shift to return to interactive mode in the emulator.

 Use the Virtual Sensors tab in Extended controls for more precise device positioning.

 Load images into the emulator’s simulated environment to test Augmented Images.

 Use the Camera tab in Extended controls to add or modify Scene images.
 There are two image locations, one on the wall and one on the table.

 To view these image locations in the scene, launch your emulator, then move the camera to the dining room area through the door behind the camera’s starting position.

-If your ARCore app launches and you see an "AR Core not supported" message, check the revision on your system image.
-Make sure you are using API Level 27 Revision 4.
+If your ARCore app launches and you see a "This device does not support AR" message, check the revision on your system image.
+Make sure you are using API Level 27 Revision 4 or later.